otownsend455/otownsend455/README.md

 - :computer: I’m currently learning software engineering & databases
-- 💬 Ask me about
 - 📫 How to reach me: ovtownsend@gmail.com
 - 😄 Pronouns: she/her
-- ⚡ Fun fact:
+- ⚡ Fun fact: there exists methods to prove that something is unprovable -->
--->